Zirias/c64_tool_mkd64/README.md

 development
 ===========

-Patches and comments are welcome.
-For the future, the following features are planned:
+Patches and comments are welcome and appreciated.
+Please have a look in coding.txt before you work on the source.

-- support 40track formats
-- custom directory formats in new modules